jonkesler/WorkoutTracker/README.md

 To run the application locally, first clone this repository with the following command.

-        git clone git@github.com:jonkesler/burger.git for the SSH Repository or
+        git clone git@github.com:jonkesler/WorkoutTracker.git for the SSH Repository or
-        git clone https://github.com/jonkesler/burger.git for the HTTPS Repository
+        git clone https://github.com/jonkesler/WorkoutTracker.git for the HTTPS Repository

 Next, install the application dependencies.

-        With Visual Studio, navigate to the Burgers directory created when you cloned the Repository.
+        With Visual Studio, navigate to the WorkOutTracker directory created when you cloned the Repository.
         Right click on the server.js file and open a terminal. run npm install

-Next, install the database.

-        Open the db folder then the schema.sql file.
-Copy the contents and run in MySQL.
-        Next open the seeds.sql file and copy and run it's contents in MySQL.

 Finally, run the node server locally.

         node server

 Now, open the local application on port 3000 at the URL: `http://localhost:3000`.

-**Enjoy and have a burger!**
+**Enjoy your Workout!**

 ## Demo

-The demo of the burger eating application can be found [here](https://jkeslerburger.herokuapp.com/).
+A demo of the Workout Tracker application can be found [here](https://jkeslerworkouttracker.herokuapp.com/).